ao140505/ao140505.github.io/_posts/2014-10-11-5-ways-to-start-debugging-your-rails-code.markdown

 ## 3. read the exception output

-This might sound crazy, but often time people simply do not read and think about exceptions when they occur.
+This might sound crazy, but often times people do not read or think about exceptions.

 ```
 `NoMethodError (undefined method 'first_name' for nil:NilClass)`